OysteinBruin/AutoReleaseTool/README.md

 _appveyor.yml setup for this example_
   - general configuration:
       - set version path nr to current build
-      - only start if the commit is on the master branch.
+      - only run pipeline if the commit is on the master branch.
   - environment configuration:
-      - increase the version number and update it in the AssemblyInfo.cs -build configuration
+      - increase the version number and update it in AssemblyInfo.cs -build configuration:
-      - run build.ps1, wich starts build.cake with the required arguments for running build and various tasks:
+      - build.ps1 starts build.cake with the required arguments for running build and various tasks:
-          - _build.cake tasks:_
-          -
+          - Addin directive used to get AutoReleaseTool from nuget.org
+          - Build application - Nuget Restore and MSBuild
+          - Download previous release files from Azure storage account (if exists), to let Squirrel create a delta release
-  - collect the files in the releases folder
+          - Create "releases" folder and finally run AutoReleaseTool to create the release files in the release folder
+  - after build: list all files in releases folder as artifacts - more info here: [packaging-artifacts](https://www.appveyor.com/docs/packaging-artifacts/)
+  - deploy: upload all artifacts to the Azure storage account container - more info here: [Deploying to Azure blob storage](https://www.appveyor.com/docs/deployment/azure-blob/)

 appveyor.yml :
 ```